-If you’re in the UK, the Crystal Smile Professional Home Whitening Kit is a popular choice.
+The Crystal Smile Professional Home Whitening Kit is a popular choice in the UK.
 Different versions of the kit are available but even the most basic one includes mouldable mouth trays and an LED accelerator.
 It’s easy to buy replacement mouth trays and additional gel refills, making it an affordable option for longer-term use since you don’t have to keep buying the whole kit when you run out of something.

 Our in-depth article on teeth whitening kits has a lot more information on the types of kit and different brands available.
 Take a look if you want to compare a wider range of products.